Shimano made a few upgrades to this shoe since we tested it. Learn about the differences below.February 2019

 For as stiff as these shoes are, Shimano has done a fine job of still making them very comfortable.
 Like most high-end cross-country shoes, it's made of a synthetic one-piece upper which feels like rubberized synthetic leather.
 The uppers are perforated with hundreds of small holes that aid in ventilation, as well as a mesh panel above the toes, these shoes are well ventilated.

 Shimano has included a footbed with customizable arch support in the S-Phyre XC9, and it comes with Medium and High shims that attach to the bottom of the footbed with velcro.
-These insoles are similar to those found the other high-end shoes we tested like the Giro Empire VR90 and the Pearl Izumi X-Project PRO, and help to provide a very personalized fit.
+These insoles are similar to those found in the other high-end shoes we tested like the Giro Empire VR90 and help to provide a very personalized fit.

 The shoes have 2 Boa dials, an upper one that tightens a wide band across the top of the instep, and a lower dial with a crisscrossing cable that tightens over the midfoot and down to the toes.
 The shoes have a wrap style tongue, and when you tighten the Boas, it feels a little bit like the shoes are giving your feet a tight hug.
 On the fly adjustments are quick and easy by simply reaching down and turning the dials a click or two.
-This closure system is well executed and we feel that it provides a more secure and comfortable fit than the Boa system used on the Pearl Izumi X-Project PRO.
+This closure system is well-executed.

 The ankle cuff of the S-Phyre XC9 has a low cut, similar to that found on the Giro Empire VR90, and we found this to be very comfortable.
 This design prevents the shoes from rubbing around your ankles or Achilles during extended pedaling sessions.
 It might seem like ankle movement might be an issue in a shoe with this low cut ankle cuff, but the Shimano has used a grippy fabric, the silver material, inside the heel pocket that does a great job of further securing your foot in place.